-Job role information for workers in housing support services
+Job role information for workers of care at home services

-The information detailed below is designed to support applicants to the SSSC Register who are working in housing support services.
+The information detailed below is designed to support applicants to the SSSC Register who are working in care at home services.
 The practices described below will vary depending on the individual applicant's job role, as determined by their employer.
 The information provided is intended to be used as a guide to assist employers when deciding which function category applies to any particular employee.

-Managers of housing support services
+Managers of care at home services

-Managers of housing support services are workers who hold responsibilities for the overall professional management of the direct provision, supervision, and quality assurance of care and support provided in a housing support service.
+Managers of care at home services are workers who hold responsibilities for the overall professional management of the direct provision, supervision, and quality assurance of care and support provided in a care at home service.